YuriGor/deepdash/docs/index.md

   }) => object
 ```
 * `obj` - The object/array to pick from.
-* `paths` - path or array of paths to pick.
+* `paths` - array or single path criteria to pick.
 Can be string or regex.
+In case if string every path will be tested if it's end equal to given criteria, key by key from the end.
 * `options`
     - `checkCircular` (false) - Check each value to not be one of the parents, to avoid circular references.
     - `keepCircular` (true) - The result object will contain circular references if they passed the filter.